 Here we have assembled hundreds of travel hacks and tips under specific categories that you can use to:

 We have put together a master hack list from the collective knowledge of a tightly knit community of travelers.
-You can find all of the typical travel hacks in this one place.
+Now you can find all of the typical travel hacks in this one place.

-Also, besides compiling a master list, we have categorized the travel hacks in various travel-related categories, such as Hotels, Airlines, Ground Transportation, etc. All of our travel hacks and tips lists are frequently updated, and old ones are routinely discarded and removed from the list.
-We thrive off of an active community where people are willing to share their experiences with others.
-We hope, these tricks will be something that you find both interesting and beneficial.
-Please comment or share your own tips and tricks below.
+We have categorized the travel hacks in various travel-related categories, such as Hotels, Airlines, Ground Transportation, etc. All of our travel hacks and tips lists are frequently updated, and old ones are routinely discarded and removed from the list.

 Travel Booking Hacks